vwochnik/jekyll-language-plugin/README.md

 </html>
 ```

-As a sidenote, if an `alias` is given and the translation liquid tag can not find a key within the alias of a given language, it will look without the `alias`, basically one level upwards.
+As a side note, if a `subset` is given and the translation liquid tag can not find a key within the given subset of the specified language, it will perform another lookup without the given subset.

 So if `footnote` is common to all pages and posts, it can be placed within the root of each language file.
 For the English language, add the following to `_data/lang/en.yml`: